rbontekoe/BAWJ/docs/src/blog.md

 While working on the AppliMaster module, I got yesterday the impression that I should always be working with the local package repository, `] active .`:

-- Adding packages will update `Projectl.toml`, the file with the dependencies, and update the local Manifest.toml file.
+- Adding packages will update `Project.toml`, the file with the dependencies, and update the local Manifest.toml file.
 When you delete Manifest.toml, you have to add the packages again.

 - When cloning a project works without adding the packages again.